 Low Sodium RecipesConsult with your doctor or a medical professional to decide how much sodium is right for you.
 And always check the labels on your food before cooking, especially canned items like tomatoes!
 Just because something is labeled as "low sodium" does not always mean that it fits in with your dietary needs.

-Save Money on Organic Groceries!I get all the fresh produce for my recipes from my garden and from Misfits Market - they sell all organic produce at a super discounted price, and it’s purchased direct from the farmers.
-We get Misfit Market boxes every month and love picking out our favorite seasonal produce for delivery.
-You can get $10 off your first $30 box by clicking here!
-If you think organic produce is too expensive... think again, and give Misfits Market a look
+Save Money on Fresh Groceries & Pantry Staples!I get all the fresh produce for my recipes from my garden and from Misfits Market – they sell organic produce at a discounted price, and it’s purchased direct from farmers to reduce food waste.
+We get Misfit boxes every other week and love picking out our favorite seasonal produce for delivery.
+You can save up to 40% off grocery store prices.
+If you think produce delivery is too expensive… think again, and give Misfits Market a try!

 This post may contain affiliate links.
 As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.